Today's Articles

 The United States v.
 Schooner Amistad is Decided.

 The schooner was traveling along the coast of Cuba on its way to a port for the re-sale of the slaves.
-The African captives, Mende people who had been kidnapped in the area of Sierra Leone in West Africa, illegally sold into slavery, and shipped to Cuba, escaped their shackles and took over the ship.
+The African captives, Mende people who had been kidnapped in the area of Sierra Leone in West Africa, illegally sold into slavery and shipped to Cuba, escaped their shackles, and took over the ship.
 They killed the captain and the cook; two other crew members escaped in a lifeboat.
 The Mende directed the two Spanish navigator survivors to return them to Africa.
 The crew tricked them, sailing north at night.
 La Amistad was later apprehended near Long Island, New York, by the United States Revenue Cutter Service (the predecessor of the U.S. Coast Guard) and taken into custody.

 In 1840, a federal district court found that the transport of the kidnapped Africans across the Atlantic Ocean on the Portuguese slave ship Tecora was in violation of laws and accepted treaties against the international slave trade by Great Britain and Ireland, Spain, and the United States.
 The captives were ruled to have acted as free men when they fought to escape their kidnapping and illegal confinement.
 The court ruled the Africans were entitled to take whatever legal measures necessary to secure their freedom, including using force.
-Under international and Southern sectional pressure, American President Martin Van Buren ordered the case appealed to the Supreme Court.
-It affirmed the lower district court ruling and authorized the Mende's release but overturned the lower court's additional order that they are returned to Africa at government expense.
+Under international and Southern sectional pressure, American President Martin Van Buren ordered the case to be appealed to the Supreme Court.
+It affirmed the lower district court ruling and authorized Mende's release but overturned the lower court's additional order that they be returned to Africa at government expense.

 New Poem Each Day